 Question: "What is Progressive Christianity, and is it biblical?"

-Answer: Progressive Christianity is a recent movement in Protestantism which focuses strongly on social justice and environmentalism and often includes a revisionist (or non-traditional) view of the Scriptures.
+Answer: Progressive Christianity is a recent movement in Protestantism that focuses strongly on social justice and environmentalism and often includes a revisionist (or non-traditional) view of the Scriptures.
 Since the movement entails a number of different beliefs and views on various topics, it is difficult to label the whole movement decisively as “biblical” or “unbiblical.”
-Each claim and belief of any movement should be filtered through the Word of God and whatever does not line up with Scripture should be rejected.
+Each claim and belief of any movement should be filtered through the Word of God, and whatever does not line up with Scripture should be rejected.

 In this sense, then, the views of many progressive Christians do not fit with biblical principles.
-In the end, however, discretion must be used in evaluating a particular claim or belief in terms of Scripture; the whole spectrum of beliefs identified by the term “Progressive Christianity” is too broad to permit an unequivocal conclusion as to whether or not it can be labeled unbiblical.
+In the end, however, discretion is needed in evaluating a particular claim or belief in terms of Scripture; the whole spectrum of beliefs identified by the term “Progressive Christianity” is too broad to permit an unequivocal conclusion as to whether or not it can be labeled unbiblical.
 As with all uncertain issues, the Christian would do well to compare each claim of those in the Progressive Christianity movement with Scripture, asking God for the wisdom to discern truth from error.
 He has promised wisdom to all who seek it (James 1:5).

 © Copyright 2002-2014 Got Questions Ministries.